-Where are you located and how can I get a hold of you?
+Where are you located and how can I get in touch?

-How do I become a pilot at Aerosim Flight Academy?
+How do I become a pilot at L3 Airline Academy?

-At Aerosim Flight Academy, we offer a Professional Pilot Program that is designed to fully prepare you for an airline career.
-Once you complete the Professional Pilot Program by obtaining your Private Pilot Certificate (Part 141), Instrument Rating (Part 141), Commercial Pilot Multi-engine (Part 141), Commercial Pilot Single-engine Add-on (Part 61), Certified Flight Instructor (Part 141) you will have the opportunity to interview for a Certified Flight Instructor position working at Aerosim Flight Academy.
+At L3 Airline Academy, we offer a Professional Pilot Program that is designed to fully prepare you for an airline [pilot career.
+Once you complete the Professional Pilot Program by obtaining your Private Pilot Certificate (Part 141), Instrument Rating (Part 141), Commercial Pilot Multi-engine (Part 141), Commercial Pilot Single-engine Add-on (Part 61), Certified Flight Instructor (Part 141) you will have the opportunity to interview for a Certified Flight Instructor position working at L3 Airline Academy.

 How long does it take to complete the program?

 Flight training is a skill and varies from student to student.
 There are outside factors such as weather and Air Traffic Control that cannot be controlled.
 Completion time also varies by program.
 The Professional Pilot Program is designed to be completed in 15 months.